Quick Answer

 Start with 1-2 comprehensive books for your level.
 Beginners need 2-3 books covering basics, while advanced learners can study 3-5 books including classical texts.
 Quality over quantity is key.

-Ready to Start Your Tajweed Learning Journey?
+Ready to Start Learning Tajweed with the Right Books?